15 Crawlability Problems & How to Fix Them

 Stay Ahead of Crawlability Issues

-With our Site Audit tool, you can perform automated checks on your site’s crawlability.
+Use Semrush’s Site Audit tool to perform automated checks on your site's crawlability.

 Schedule weekly audits under "Site Audit Settings" window